 Here are some pointers:

-3. Participation: A safety programme is everyone’s business.
-Ensure participation to the lowest levels in the organisation, it’s their lives on the line each day.
-No risk assessments should be carried out without the general participation of the staff.
+participation to the lowest levels in the organisation, it’s their lives on the

-Show you mean it, walk the walk and avoid being a talker, your entire organisation will begin to look after each other, and your safety culture is born.
+your entire organisation will begin to look after each other, and your safety

 Stay safe.